lukasrosario/zk-snark-ecdsa-benchmarks/README.md

 1. Generates random ECDSA key pairs on the P-256 curve
 2. Creates signatures for a random challenge message
 3. Formats the signatures, public keys, and message hash into the required format for zk-SNARK circuits
-4. Splits the values into 43-bit chunks (required by the circuit constraints)
+4. For snarkjs/rapidsnark: Splits the values into 43-bit chunks (required by the circuit constraints)
+5. For Noir: Saves as byte arrays in TOML format
+6. For gnark: Saves as hex strings for native big integer handling
-5. Saves the test cases in the `snarkjs/tests`, `rapidsnark/tests`, and `noir/tests` directories
+7. Saves the test cases in the respective `tests/` directories

 ### Command line options: